-When schematics were originally captured on paper, it was often on a single sheet of paper large enough to fill a big drafting table, and reproduced by a dedicated large-format copier.
-Times have changed, now schematics are captured on a desktop PC, stored on a server, and printed on a small format laser printer.
+When schematics were originally captured on paper, it was often on a single sheet of paper large enough to fill a big drafting table, which was reproduced on a dedicated, large-format copier.
+Times have changed, now schematics are captured on a desktop PC, stored on a server, and printed on a small-format laser printer.

 This change means that even a simple design can be more easily displayed and understood if it is presented on multiple schematic sheets.
 Even when the design is not particularly complicated, there can be advantages in organizing it across multiple sheets.

 For example, the design may include various modular elements.
 Maintaining these modules as individual documents allows several designers to work on a project at the same time.
 Breaking the design into logical modules greatly enhances the readability of the design too, an important consideration for those that need to read and interpret the schematic later in the life of that product.
 Another advantage is that when a design is structured over a number of sheets with fewer components on each, small format printing, such as laser printers, can be used.